Do I have to pay anything up front to use your services?

 No. The primary reason is because we don’t want investors fishing for race.
 Our proprietary screening system focuses on history and not someone’s skin color.
-Our online application is free and doesn’t ask for race because we discovered there is no correlation between race and tenant quality.
 We evict just as many white people as we do latinos and blacks.
 If this is a problem for you, please find another company.

 What are your vacancy rates?

 This question is impossible for us to answer simply because the data is too scattered.
-Limestone picks up a new property nearly twice a week.
+Limestone picks up 2-5 properties a week.
 Many of these are vacant because it was either poorly managed by a previous company or it was purchased through foreclosure or both.
-Here are some figures for properties that we have managed for more than 6 months that are vacant ready.
-This data is as of January 2014.
-This page shows what we have available.
-If you see a group of units, that means we just started managing it.
+The other issue is season.
+You can’t give a property away in December as tenants have Santa Claus and booze on the brain.
+Your vacancy is a function of price.
+If you want over market price in October, your property will sit vacant until the spring.